valkey-io/valkey-doc/topics/modules-api-ref.md

 - The command name contains some chars that are not allowed.
 - A set of invalid flags were passed.

-Otherwise `VALKEYMODULE_OK` is returned and the new command is registered.
+Otherwise, `VALKEYMODULE_OK` is returned and the new command is registered.

 This function must be called during the initialization of the module inside the `ValkeyModule_OnLoad()` function.
 Calling this function outside